Wason Rentería: Club career

 Born in Quibdó, Rentería began playing professionally with Boyacá Chicó in 2004.
 The following year, he was included in the Colombian team that took part in the 2005 FIFA World Youth Championship.

 After his performances with under-20s, Rentería was transferred to Sport Club Internacional in Brazil.
-He showed his flair there, usually coming off the bench to score goals in a series of pivotal situations, the first being one that earned a quarter-final berth in the 2006 edition of the Copa Libertadores which the club would eventually win, at Uruguay's Club Nacional de Football – he hit the ball over an oncoming defender's head with his right foot and first timed it past the goalkeeper with his left one; despite often playing backup to Rafael Sobis, who would then move to Real Betis, he became an important attacking element and a fan favourite.
+He showed his flair there, usually coming off the bench to score important goals, the first being one scored in a victory against Club Nacional that earned his club a quarter-final berth in the 2006 Copa Libertadores, and the next being a goal scored in the second leg of the quarter-finals against L.D.U.
+Quito; the club would eventually go on to win the tournament.
+Despite often playing backup to Rafael Sobis, who would then move to Real Betis, he became an important attacking element and a fan favourite at the Brazilian club.

-Rentería's form was, however, cut short by a series of injuries that left him out of the side subsequently.
-In the 2007 January transfer window he signed for FC Porto in Portugal for R$7,457,400, but all of the fee belonged to a third-party owner; in reverse, International had to pay an additional commission to the football broker.
+Rentería's form was, however, cut short by a series of injuries that left him out of the side, also causing him to miss the entire 2006 FIFA Club World Cup.
+In the 2007 January transfer window he signed for FC Porto for R$7,457,400, but all of the fee belonged to a third-party owner; in reverse, International had to pay an additional commission to the football broker.
 Porto, on the other hand, re-sold 50% of its economic rights on any future transfer.

 Rentería appeared rarely for the eventual champions – six matches, five as a substitute – and was sent on loan to RC Strasbourg seven months later.
 In spite of his nine Ligue 1 goals (squad best), they finished second from the bottom and he returned to Porto, being immediately loaned to fellow Primeira Liga side S.C.
 Braga; he was an undisputed starter throughout his first and only campaign, often partnering Albert Meyong, and also netted three goals in the Minho team's round-of-16 run in the UEFA Cup.

 Porto would loan Rentería again for 2009–10, as he joined Clube Atlético Mineiro on 22 July 2009.
-However, in January 2010 he moved clubs again – still loaned – returning to league leaders Braga who would eventually finish second.
+However, in January 2010 he moved clubs again – still loaned – returning to league leaders Braga who would eventually finish second in the table.

-In January 2011, Rentería returned to his country after a six-year absence, signing with Once Caldas from Manizales and going on to score on a regular basis.
-In June, however, he joined Mexico's Cruz Azul for three years; however, just days after arriving, he rescinded his contract after failing his medical.
+In January 2011, Rentería returned to his country after a six-year absence, signing with Once Caldas, where he was an important player and scored 10 goals in 14 games as his club finished top of the table in the regular season.
+On 29 May, in the playoff semi-finals against Millonarios, he scored the only goal of the match to draw the aggregate score at 1–1; however, he missed his penalty in the shootout and his club were eliminated.
+Shortly after the 2011 Apertura, he left the club and joined Mexico's Cruz Azul for three years; however, just days after arriving, he rescinded his contract after failing his medical.

 Subsequently, Rentería returned to Brazil and signed with Sociedade Esportiva e Recreativa Caxias do Sul, being loaned to Santos FC until December 2011 or June 2012.